gaining/Resetter/README.md

 # How to install
 Install via deb file.
-PPA will be created soon as.
+PPA will be created soon.

 # Options comparison